The management and administration staff provide the strategic leadership and operational management for Child Trends.

 You can search our DataBank by topic and by the stages of children’s lives to examine trends and statistics measuring child well-being.

-Child Trends researchers study the health of children and adolescents.
-Our staff conduct literature reviews, provide training and technical assistance and analyze datasets.
+Child Trends researchers study the physical and mental health of children and adolescents.
+Our staff conduct literature reviews, provide training and technical assistance and analyze datasets pertaining to health and access to health care.
 Our research informs program providers and policymakers developing strategies for addressing the health needs of children.

 Child Trends develops and promotes indicators of child well-being used by researchers and policymakers to better understand children and youth and provide the means for assessing our shared accountability, as a nation, for their welfare.
 The Child Trends DataBank examines and monitors more than 100 indicators that focus on both risks and positive development for children.
 We also conduct in-depth reviews of subpopulations of children and youth – for example, children in adoptive families, infants and toddlers, and children in a particular region or jurisdiction.

 For Venture Philanthropy Partners, Child Trends reported on the well-being of children and youth in the Washington, D.C. metro region.
 Capital Kids: Shared Responsibility, Shared Future.

 Child Trends’ international work focuses on cross-national comparisons of child and family well-being.
 We produce international comparison reports, such as the World Family Map, develop international surveys, analyze international data on children and families, and collaborate with others to move the field toward a global consensus around indicator frameworks, surveys, best practices, and what works to improve child and family well-being globally.
 We adapt measures to specific contexts, develop global conceptual frameworks and indicators of well-being, synthesize cross-national research, monitor and evaluate projects, and provide technical assistance and consultation to nations and international non-governmental organizations on all of these topics.
 We collaborate with organizations and universities in many regions of the world.